kiananvari/GCMRI/README.md

+# Anonymous Repository
-Anonymous Repository for "Self-Supervised Multi-Contrast MRI Reconstruction using Permutation-Driven Contrast Invariance"
+### Self-Supervised Multi-Contrast MRI Reconstruction using Permutation-Driven Contrast Invariance

-This repository contains the anonymous implementation associated with a paper currently under review at MICCAI.
+This repository contains the **anonymous implementation** associated with a paper currently under review at **MICCAI**.

+---

-Overview
+## Overview

-Multi-contrast MRI reconstruction aims to exploit complementary information across different MRI contrasts to improve image reconstruction from undersampled k-space data.
-However, many existing approaches implicitly rely on fixed contrast ordering or predefined contrast roles, which can limit robustness when contrast availability or acquisition conditions vary.
+Multi-contrast MRI reconstruction aims to exploit **complementary anatomical information across different MRI contrasts** to improve image reconstruction from **undersampled k-space data**.

+However, many existing learning-based approaches implicitly rely on:

+- **Fixed contrast ordering**
+- **Predefined contrast roles**

+These design choices can limit robustness when **contrast availability** or **acquisition conditions** vary.

-In this work, we propose a contrast-invariant self-supervised reconstruction framework that treats input contrasts as an unordered set rather than a fixed channel stack.
-To enforce this property, we introduce permutation-based training, which removes contrast-order shortcuts and encourages the network to learn content-driven interactions across contrasts.
+In this work, we propose a **contrast-invariant self-supervised reconstruction framework** that treats input contrasts as an **unordered set** rather than a fixed channel stack.

+To enforce this property, we introduce **permutation-based training**, which removes contrast-order shortcuts and encourages the network to learn **content-driven interactions across contrasts**.

-The proposed method operates in a self-supervised setting, enabling training directly from undersampled k-space data without requiring fully sampled reference images.
+The proposed method operates in a **self-supervised setting**, enabling training directly from **undersampled k-space data without requiring fully sampled reference images**.

+---

-Key Features
+## Key Features

-Self-supervised reconstruction from undersampled multi-coil k-space data (no fully sampled references required)
+- ✔ **Self-supervised reconstruction** from undersampled multi-coil k-space data

-Permutation-driven contrast invariance to eliminate contrast-order shortcuts
+- ✔ **Permutation-driven contrast invariance** to eliminate contrast-order shortcuts

-Content-driven fusion across contrasts using a contrast fusion architecture
+- ✔ **Content-driven contrast fusion architecture** for multi-contrast interaction

-Spatial–frequency feature integration for improved artifact suppression
+- ✔ **Spatial–frequency feature integration** for improved artifact suppression

-Prompt-based conditioning to support multiple acceleration factors and sampling trajectories
+- ✔ **Prompt-based conditioning** supporting multiple acceleration factors and sampling trajectories

-Robust generalization to unseen contrast configurations and acquisition settings
+- ✔ **Robust generalization** to unseen contrast configurations and acquisition settings

+---

-Datasets
+## Datasets

 Experiments in the paper were conducted using publicly available datasets:

+### BraTS
-BraTS – multi-contrast brain MRI dataset (T1w, T2w, FLAIR, T1ce)
+Multi-contrast brain MRI dataset including:
+- **T1-weighted**
+- **T2-weighted**
+- **FLAIR**
+- **T1ce**

+### M4Raw
-M4Raw – multi-contrast MRI dataset with raw k-space measurements
+Multi-contrast MRI dataset providing **raw k-space measurements**.

-Data preprocessing and preparation scripts are provided in this repository.
+Data preprocessing and preparation scripts are included in this repository.

+---

-Code Availability
+## Code Availability

-The repository includes:
+This repository includes:

-Training and evaluation scripts
+- Training scripts
+- Evaluation scripts
+- Model implementation

-Data preprocessing utilities
+- Data preprocessing utilities

-Model implementation

-Configuration files for experiments
+- Configuration files for experiments

+---

+## Anonymity Notice

-To preserve anonymity during the review process, author identities and affiliations have been removed.
-Code will be fully released upon acceptance.
+To preserve **double-blind review**, author identities and affiliations have been removed from this repository.

+The full implementation and documentation will be released publicly upon acceptance.